 The following table shows the reconciliation of the gross carrying amounts of the items on the statement of financial position to the credit exposure (banking and trading book positions), which is used in portfolio management.
 It includes both exposures on and off the statement of financial position before the application of credit-conversion factors, and thus represents the total credit exposure.
 It is not reduced by the effects of credit risk mitigation such as guarantees or physical collateral, effects that are, however, considered in the total assessment of credit risk.
 The total credit exposure is also used - if not explicitly stated otherwise - for referring to exposures in all subsequent tables in the risk report.
-The reasons for the differences in the values used for internal portfolio management and for external financial accounting are the different scopes of consolidation (regulatory versus accounting rules according to IFRS) and differences in the classification and presentation of exposure.
+The reasons for the differences in the values used for internal portfolio management and for external financial accounting are the different scopes of consolidation (regulatory versus accounting rules according to IFRS) and differences in the classification and presentation of exposure volumes, especially in the case of repo transactions and derivatives.
+In the second quarter of 2021, the SA-CCR (standardized approach for measuring counterparty credit risk) was implemented, which significantly reduced the credit exposure.
 In the past, the gross exposure (exposure at default - EAD before OTC netting and collateral) was part of the credit exposure.
 Due to implementing these changes, both the calculation of exposure at default (EAD) after OTC netting and the consideration of collateral are already conducted in the market risk system, consistent with the measurement of derivative counterparty risk, and are therefore no longer part of the exposure at default (EAD).